doohee323/tz-terraform-jenkins/README.md

 		- make two jenkins projects

 	Get jenkins url like this, http://54.219.182.238:8080
 ```

 ## 2. run packer-build in jenkins
 ```
-	It make an AMI with packer after building app.
+	It makes an AMI with packer after building app.
 	Run this project After setting like this,

 	ex) http://54.219.182.238:8080/job/packer-build/configure